Are You Measuring the Right Things in Your Business?

 Now, more than ever, businesses need to tighten up the way they operate.
 When times are good and revenue is flowing, you can get away with a looser management style.
 However, tough times call for laser focus on the things that really matter.
 I always think of Peter Drucker’s famous quote – ‘What gets measured gets managed’.
-The only way to bring that laser focus is to identify critical metrics that will help your business survive and, eventually, thrive.
+The only way to bring that laser focus is to identify and measure the things that will help your business survive and, eventually, thrive.
 And keep measuring them in a regular cadence.

 I’m not saying that most businesses don’t measure stuff – they do.
 But often it isn’t the right stuff.
 Ever heard the story of the drunken man searching for his keys?
 He scrabbles around on the ground around a street-light, until a policeman stops to help him.
 After a few minutes, the policeman asks whether he definitely dropped them there.
 The drunk replies, ‘No, but the light’s better here’.
 That’s a great analogy.
 When I go into businesses for the first time, they’re often measuring loads of things.
 Things that are easy to measure or they have always measured.
 They will spout statistics proudly but many of them are meaningless.